Serco Group Expands Share Buy-Back Program - TipRanks.com

 More about Serco Group plc

-Serco Group plc operates within the service industry, providing a range of public services across sectors such as defense, transport, health, and justice.
-The company is focused on delivering essential services to governments and other public sector organizations worldwide.
+Serco Group plc operates in the service industry, providing public services in sectors such as defense, transport, justice, immigration, healthcare, and citizen services.
+The company focuses on delivering essential services to government and public sector clients across various regions.

 Average Trading Volume: 2,481,543